-Prioritise what to deal with first and arrange an urgent follow-up to cover the other urgent items as soon as realistically possible.
-Longer appointments would be ideal in these scenarios, or consider a telephone follow-up (except for inhaler technique coaching).
+Working with the patient, prioritise what to deal with first and arrange a follow-up to cover the other items as soon as realistically possible.
+Longer appointments would be ideal in these scenarios.

-Also consider delegating some of the roles if time is stretched e.g. inhaler technique coaching carried out by a community pharmacist you know or a colleague in your practice who is trained up to run this service.
+Also consider delegating some of the roles if time is stretched e.g. inhaler technique coaching carried out by a community pharmacist or a colleague in your practice who is trained up to run this service.